 If you call 9-1-1 by mistake, stay on the line and advise the dispatcher.
 Whether you call 9-1-1 on purpose or by accident, the dispatcher will receive your caller information even if you terminate the call before the line is answered.
 The dispatcher will immediately call you back and inquire if an emergency exists.
 If the line is busy, the dispatcher will have an operator interrupt your call so that he/she may determine if there is an emergency at your residence or business.
 If the line is not answered when the dispatcher attempts to call, an officer will be dispatched to the address from which the call originated to “check the welfare" of the residence or business.

-When you dial 9-1-1 from your cell phone in Elk Grove, you may be connected with the California Highway Patrol.
+When you dial 9-1-1 from your cell phone in Elk Grove, you will usually reach the Elk Grove Police Department, but may be connected with the California Highway Patrol.
 In order to reach the Elk Grove Police Department directly, dial (916) 714-5111.

 Some examples of emergencies are: